uib-ub/exhibition-landsloven-nextra/README.md

         └── 📁arvetallet
-            └── _meta.en.json # The navigation and sidebar config for the subpath └── _meta.no.json # The navigation and sidebar config for the subpath └── arvetallet.en.mdx
+            └── _meta.en.json # The navigation and sidebar config for the subpath └── _meta.no.json # The navigation and sidebar config for the subpath └── introduksjon.en.mdx
-            └── arvetallet.no.mdx
+            └── introduksjon.no.mdx
             └── ekteskap.en.mdx # Text pages available in the sidebar
             └── ekteskap.no.mdx # Text pages available in the sidebar
             └── ...
+        └── 📁[...other paths]
-        └── arvetallet.en.mdx # The main page for the subpath, is full width └── arvetallet.no.mdx # The main page for the subpath, is full width └── ...
+        └── index.en.mdx # The main page, is full width
+        └── index.no.mdx # The main page, is full width
+        └── ...
     └── .gitignore
     └── LICENSE